marketpay/truust-wordpress-plugin/README.md

 Ensure that you have WooCommerce installed and activated before activating the woocommerce-truust-v2 plugin.
 Failure to do so will result in the woocommerce-truust-v2 plugin failing to activate and an error message

 ```
-Sorry, Lemonpay requires WooCommerce to be installed and activated first
+Sorry, Truust requires WooCommerce to be installed and activated first
 ```

 ## Usage